History of the Mississippi Valley Division

 FORERUNNER OF MVD -- LOWER MISSISSIPPI VALLEY DIVISION

-The Lower Mississippi Valley Division was established in October 1929, with headquarters in Vicksburg and district offices in Memphis, Vicksburg, and New Orleans.
+The Lower Mississippi Valley Division was established in October 1929, with headquarters in Vicksburg and district offices in Memphis, Vicksburg and New Orleans.
 St. Louis District transferred to LMVD in 1954.
 The LMVD mission involved improvements for navigation and flood control on tributaries of the lower Mississippi River beyond the scope of the project for the Mississippi River and Tributaries under the jurisdiction of the Mississippi River Commission.
-The work included improvement of the St. Francis, White, Arkansas, Red, Ouachita, and Yazoo Rivers and tributaries, and smaller streams.
+The work included improvement of the St. Francis, White, Arkansas, Red, Ouachita and Yazoo rivers and tributaries, and smaller streams.
 The activities involved construction and maintenance of river and harbor works.
 The Lower Mississippi Valley Division was abolished with the establishment of the Mississippi Valley Division.

 FORERUNNER OF LMVD -- THE WESTERN DIVISION

 This division had been designated "Western Division," with headquarters in St. Louis and with district offices at St. Paul, Rock Island, Kansas City, St. Louis, Memphis and Vicksburg.
 The Western Division, created in 1908, had jurisdiction over specific work on the Mississippi River and its tributaries from its headwaters at Lake Itasca to Baton Rouge.
 The Western Division was abolished with the establishment of the Lower Mississippi Valley Division at Vicksburg and the Upper Mississippi Valley Division at St. Louis in 1929.
-Prior to the establishment of the Western Division, the Office of Western Rivers Improvements, headquartered in Cincinnati and St. Louis, oversaw work in the Mississippi Valley.
+Prior to the establishment of the Western Division, the Office of Western Rivers Improvements, headquartered in Cincinnati, Ohio, and St. Louis, oversaw work in the Mississippi Valley.

 CHANGES AFFECTING JURISDICTION